Festival of Running

-This is a sponsored event to raise money for NASAS (National Amateur Sports Association of St Helena) from the Trail Run, Marathons, Fun Runs and Jacob’s Ladder.
-Competitors will have to raise a minimum of £5 for the full event, so it doesn’t matter if you are competing in one or all of these events, the minimum fee is only £5!
+This sponsored event raises money for NASAS (National Amateur Sports Association of St Helena) from the Trail Run, Marathons, Fun Runs and Jacob’s Ladder; and the Triathlon raises money for the New Horizons Youth Centre.

 Record Holder: Martin Collins, 2016: 3 hrs, 44 mins, 05 secs

-21KM HALF – The Half Marathon is a challenge.
-This route takes you to White Gate, through Sandy Bay Ridges, Gordon’s Post and New Ground.
+21KM HALF – The Half Marathon route takes you to White Gate, through Sandy Bay Ridges, Gordon’s Post and New Ground.

 Record Holder: Jean-Paul Van Belle, 2001: 1 hr, 40 mins, 46 secs